slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On self awareness

 <!--
+- self wareness: look at mirror what went well today, what went badtoday, how can i get better. what instead of why. why questions make us focus on the problem, getting emotional and stuck in the past. what not why! what can i do for change. what makes us focusing in the solution.

 So take the time now to truly understand what your beliefs and patterns are in every area of life.
 The better we understand that future self the easier it is to make good decisions today in order to make life better for our future selves.